rajaneeshk90/rfc-documents/guides/DF/BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

   }
 }
 ```

-**Understanding the Search Request:**
-TBC - Will explain how BAP structures the search query with location, capacity, and timing requirements.

 **Understanding the on_search Response:**
 TBC - Will explain the catalog structure, provider details, and available DF programs.